mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 > GRANT ALL ON *.* TO 'admin'@'127.0.0.1' IDENTIFIED BY 'YOUR-ADMIN-PASS' WITH GRANT OPTION;
 > FLUSH PRIVILEGES;
 > exit

+# POSTGRESQL
+sudo su postgres
+psql
+> ALTER USER postgres WITH PASSWORD 'YOUR-POSTGRES-PASS';
+> CREATE USER admin WITH PASSWORD 'YOUR-ADMIN-PASS';
+> ALTER USER admin WITH SUPERUSER;
+> \q
+exit
 ```

-Once these commands are executed, all the necessary services and executables will be installed to create a LAMP (Linux, Apache, MySQL, PHP) stack in multi-PHP mode (multiple PHP versions) with PHP-FPM to enhance performance.
+Once these commands are executed, all the necessary services and executables will be installed to create a LAMP stack with MySQL and PostgreSQL in multi-PHP mode (multiple PHP versions) with PHP-FPM to enhance performance.

 > Note: The MySQL queries related to the **username and password** (_admin_ and _YOUR-ADMIN-PASS_) to be created as a privileged user can be changed at will.
 In the example above, a user with the username `admin` and password `YOUR-ADMIN-PASS` is created.
 It should be noted that **we are configuring a local development environment**, and as long as this environment is not exposed on the internet, we don't have to worry about particular policies regarding usernames and password complexity.
 However, I want to emphasize that using "easily guessable" usernames and "well-known" passwords is a **bad practice**.